ridedott/merge-me-action/README.md

 name: Merge me!

 on:
-  # Triggers when a check suite is run.
+  # Triggers when a workflow is run.
-  check_suite:
+  workflow_run:
+    workflows: ['Continuous Integration']
     types:
       - completed